 Victims rarely discover leaked images on their own — in fact, only about 12% find the photos online themselves.
 According to a study from the UK Safer Internet Centre:

-This means you’re far more likely to hear about leaked images from others than to uncover them yourself.
+This means you’re far more likely to hear about leaked photos from others than to uncover them yourself.
 Below, we’ll explain how to find every place the leaked images appear so you can remove them effectively.

 If you discover your intimate photos online, follow these steps to regain control, protect your privacy, and take action against the perpetrator.